-A written appeal may be submitted to the Chancellor's Office no later than 10 Working Days after the date of the decision letter (Track 2) or notice of investigation outcome (Track 3).
+A written appeal may be submitted to the Chancellor's Office no later than 10 Working Days after the date of the decision letter (Tracks 1& 2) or notice of investigation outcome (Track 3).
 All arguments and/or evidence supporting the appeal must be submitted by the deadline to file the appeal.
 Evidence/arguments submitted after the appeal submission deadline will not be considered by the Chancellor's Office.
 A written appeal may not exceed 3,500 words, excluding exhibits.
 Appeals will be submitted to:

-Equal Opportunity and Whistleblower Compliance Unit Systemwide Human Resources Office of the Chancellor 401 Golden Shore Long Beach, California 90802 eo-wbappeals@calstate.edu
+Equal Opportunity and Whistleblower Compliance Unit

+Systemwide Human Resources

+Office of the Chancellor

+401 Golden Shore

+Long Beach, California 90802

+eo-wbappeals@calstate.edu

-The Chancellor's Office will provide prompt written acknowledgement of the receipt of the appeal to the appealing party, and will provide written notification of the appeal, including a copy of the appeal, to the non-appealing party and the campus Title IX Coordinator/DHR Administrator.
-The notice will include the right of the non-appealing party and the campus to provide a response to the appeal within 10 Working Days of the date of the notice.
+The Chancellor's Office will provide prompt written acknowledgement of the receipt of the appeal to the appealing Party, and will provide written notification of the appeal, including a copy of the appeal, to the non-appealing Party and the campus Title IX Coordinator/DHR Administrator.
+The notice will include the right of the non-appealing Party and the campus to provide a response to the appeal within 10 Working Days of the date of the notice.
 The appeal response will be limited to 3,500 words, excluding exhibits.
-Any response to the appeal received by the Chancellor's Office will be provided to the appealing party for informational purposes only.
+Any response to the appeal received by the Chancellor's Office will be provided to the appealing Party for informational purposes only.

 The Chancellor's Office will not conduct a new investigation; however, the Chancellor's Office may make reasonable inquiries to determine if the new evidence could have affected the investigation or hearing determination.
-On appeal, the Chancellor's Office does not reweigh the evidence, re-decide conflicts in the evidence, or revisit determinations made by the Investigator or hearing officer about the credibility or reliability of witnesses and the parties.
-The Chancellor's Office appeal response will include a summary of the issues raised on appeal, a summary of the evidence considered, the Preponderance of the Evidence standard, and the determination(s) reached regarding the issue(s) identified within the written appeal.
 A copy of the final Chancellor's Office appeal response will be forwarded to the Complainant, the Respondent, and the Title IX Coordinator/DHR Administrator.

 If the Chancellor's Office review determines that an issue raised on appeal would have affected the investigation outcome or hearing outcome, the investigation or hearing will be remanded back to the campus and the investigation or hearing reopened at the campus level.
 The Chancellor's Office will return the matter to the campus and will specify in writing the timeline by which a reopened investigation or hearing must be completed.
-The Chancellor's Office will notify the parties of the reopening of the investigation or hearing and the timeline for completion of the reopened investigation or hearing.
-The campus will complete the reopened investigation or hearing and provide the Chancellor's Office with an amended final investigation report/final decision.
-The campus will also provide the parties with amended notices of investigation outcome/final decision, and such notices will provide the non-prevailing party the opportunity to appeal.
-Upon receipt of the amended final investigation report/final decision, if the outcome remains unchanged, the Chancellor's Office will contact the original appealing party to determine whether that party wishes to continue with the appeal.
-If the outcome is reversed by the campus, the non-prevailing party will be given an opportunity to appeal.
+The Chancellor's Office will notify the Parties of the reopening of the investigation or hearing and the timeline for completion of the reopened investigation or hearing.
+The campus will complete the reopened investigation or hearing and provide the Chancellor's Office with an amended final investigation network of investigation outcome/final decision, and such notices will provide the non-prevailing Party the opportunity to appeal.
+Upon receipt of the amended final investigation report/final decision, if the outcome remains unchanged, the Chancellor's Office will contact the original appealing Party to determine whether that Party wishes to continue with the appeal.
+If the outcome is reversed by the campus, the non-prevailing Party will be given an opportunity to appeal.

 If the Chancellor's Office determines that no reasonable fact finder (Investigator or hearing officer) could have made the findings as determined by the Investigator or hearing officer, the Chancellor's Office may vacate and reverse the investigation or hearing outcome, but only with respect to whether the Policy was violated (and not with respect to factual findings).
-If the Chancellor's Office vacates and reverses the investigation or hearing outcome, it will notify the parties simultaneously in writing, as well as the Title IX Coordinator/DHR Administrator.
+If the Chancellor's Office vacates and reverses the investigation or hearing outcome, it will notify the Parties simultaneously in writing, as well as the Title IX Coordinator/DHR Administrator.
 Following a reversal of an investigation or hearing outcome by the Chancellor's Office, the Chancellor's Office decision is final and is not subject to further appeal.
-In the event that the final outcome has been reversed by the Chancellor's Office and a sanction will be imposed by the campus, both parties have a right to appeal the sanction only.
-If a sanction is found to be objectively unreasonable, or arbitrary based on substantiated conduct, the matter will be sent back to the campus for reconsideration of the sanction.